Tech-Intelli/I2C_Source/README.md

 ## Credits 🙏

-ExplAIstic was created by [your name here].
+ExplAIstic was created by Dipanjan Das.
 It utilizes pre-trained Imagenet models from PyTorch, ChatGPT from OpenAI, and the transformers package from Hugging Face.
 The Telegram API was used for messaging.

 ## License 📝

 ExplAIstic is licensed under the MIT license.
 See [LICENSE](LICENSE) for more information.

+## Logo License
+See [LICENSE](LOGO LICENSE) for more information.
 ## Acknowledgments 👏

 Thank you to the PyTorch, OpenAI, and Hugging Face communities for providing pre-trained models that were instrumental in the creation of this project.
 Special thanks to the Telegram team for providing an easy-to-use API for messaging.